Main Menu

 Fish, Meat and Vegetable Sauces

-Page 36: Sauces: Egg Sauce (for Fish), Brown Sauce or Gravy, Currant Jelly Sauce, Hollandaise Sauce, Sauce Tartare, Maitre D'Hotel Butter, Mint Sauce, Horse-Radish sauce, Cranberry Sauce
+Page 36: Egg Sauce (for Fish), Brown Sauce or Gravy, Currant Jelly Sauce, Hollandaise Sauce, Sauce Tartare, Maitre D'Hotel Butter, Mint Sauce, Horse-Radish sauce, Cranberry Sauce

 Eggs